Nashville Travel Tips | Part 1

 - Opry Mills Mall

-– Live Music –
+– Live Music in Nashville –

 - Bluebird Cafe – Located in Green Hills, Bluebird Cafe offers guests the unique chance to see songwriters tell the story behind some of your favorite country music hits.
 Many songwriters have written legendary songs for artists like Keith Urban, Vince Gil, Garth Brooks, etc. Tip: You must make a reservation a week in advance on their website.